carologistics/rcll_simulation_webots/README.md

 ### Launch SLAM toolbox

-For mapping the environment, first launch the single instance of robotinobase in simulation, ensure the joystick device is connected with correct device ID (by default, device_id=0).
+For mapping the environment, first launch the single instance of robotinobase in simulation, ensure the joystick device is connected with the correct device ID (by default, device_id=0).

 To check the currently recognized joysticks run: